DjangoGirls/organizer-manual/website/README.md

 You can edit most fields but keep those few rules in mind:

-* Don't change the name or the city: if you need to do that, please [contact us](mailto:hello@djangogirls.com).
+* `Name`, `City`, `Country`: Don't edit those fields.
+If you need to do that, please [contact us](mailto:hello@djangogirls.com).
-* You can change the event date if you want to set a more precise date and postpone or delay an event.
+* `Date`: You can edit this field if you need to set a more precise date and postpone or delay an event.
 If you need to do that, keep us posted ;)
-* You can modify the cover picture for your event.
-Remember that this picture should be under Creative Common Licence.
-To find a new one, you can look on [Flickr](http://flickr.com/) or [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
-Don't forget to update photo credit and link.
+* `Photo`, `Photo credit`, `Photo link`: Those fields are connected to the cover picture for your event in our [events list page](http://djangogirls.org/events/).
+We already gave you one so you don't need to edit those fields.
+If you still want to do it, only use pictures under Creative Common Licence and don't forget to update photo credit and link.
+* `Main organizer`: You don't need to edit it.
+If it's not properly configured, please [contact us](mailto:hello@djangogirls.com).
-* You can't edit your team: if you want to add or remove someone, [contact us](mailto:hello@djangogirls.com)
+* `Team`: You can't edit your team: if you want to add or remove someone, [contact us](mailto:hello@djangogirls.com).
-* Don't change the event email: it helps us contact you when we need to do it.
+* `Is deleted`: This field can't be changed to prevent you to accidentally delete your event.
+If you want to cancel or postpone your event, please [contact us](mailto:hello@djangogirls.com).
+* `Is on homepage`: This field is checked by default: it means that your event is listed on our [events list page](http://djangogirls.org/events/).
+It can't be changed: if you want to cancel or postpone your event, please [contact us](mailto:hello@djangogirls.com).

-Don't forget to save any modification by clicking on the `Save` button in the right menu.
+Don't forget to save your modifications by clicking on the `Save` button in the right menu.

+Once your event is done, you won't be able to edit any of those fields.
+If you need to do that, please send us an [email](mailto:hello@djangogirls.com).

 ## Manage and edit content

 ### Structure of your website

+#### Website sections

+When you click on `Events` and `Website Contents`, you get this page:

+TODO: ADD IMAGE

-Your website will come with some default sections that you can adjust to your needs:
+This page is a list of default sections that you can adjust to your needs:

-* `about`: catchphrase for your event!
+* `about`: a catchphrase for your event.
-* `values`: general description of your event.
+* `values`: a general description of your event.
-* `apply`: link to application form for attendees.
+* `apply`: a link to application form for attendees.
 * `faq`: questions attendees frequently ask.
 * `coach`: information for potential coaches and link to application form.
-* `partners`: sponsors!
+* `partners`: sponsors list.
-* `footer`: link to social media and Code of Conduct.
+* `footer`: links to social media and Code of Conduct.

+You can reorder those section by using arrows in the `position` column.
+Don't forget to save your modifications by clicking on the `Save` at the bottom of this page.

+To filter sections connected to one event in particular:
+* Click on the `Page` drop-down menu.
+* Click on an event you're organizing.
+* Click on the `Search` button.

+:tada:

+#### Website menu

+When you click on `Events` and `Website Menus`, you get this page:

+TODO: ADD IMAGE

+This page is a list of every item list on the top menu of your event page.
+You can reorder the menu by using up and down arrows in the `Position` column and clicking on save at the bottom of the page.

+To filter menu connected to one event in particular:
+* Click on the `Page` drop-down menu.
+* Click on an event you're organizing.
+* Click on the `Search` button.

-### Edit content
+### Edit website content

 To change the content of your website: